 - [聞きたくない] kikitakunai

 - [聞こえない] kikoenai

 The first two sentences convey the idea that you don't want the person to say anything, and the last two sentences convey the idea that you don't want to hear anything.
-It is sometimes used to kill or cut something, gossip, criticize or complain that you do not want to hear or similar situations.
+It is sometimes used to kill or cut off some topic, gossip, criticism or complaint that you don't want to hear or similar situations.

-Finally, I will leave some words that in certain situations can give the idea of a "shut up" or "silence".
-I hope you enjoyed the article, we appreciate the comments and shares, be sure to read our other articles below.
+To finish, I will leave some words that in certain situations can give the idea of a “shut up” or “silence”.
+Hope you enjoyed the article, we appreciate the comments and shares, be sure to read our other articles below.